 • "Cole is one of the funniest professors I have ever met.
 He knows his material so well and never refers to notes.
 He is a delightful and enthusiastic teacher filled with wonder and totally non-judgmental." ~CAU Summer 2024 participant

 • Dr. Linda S. Rayor, Senior Lecturer/ Senior Research Associate, has been on the faculty of the Department of Entomology at Cornell University since 1994.
 Linda teaches courses on how to do scientific outreach (Naturalist Outreach), Spider Biology and Social Animal Behavior: Arthropods to Apes.
 Her innovative teaching has been recognized by national societies (2016, 2008 Entomology Society of America; 2015 Animal Behavior Society) and within Cornell University (2007 Innovative Teacher Award; 2005 Kaplan Service-Learning Award).
 Linda is a behavioral ecologist whose research is focused on social spiders and other arachnids, with research experience on social dynamics in primates, prairie dogs, and paper wasps.
 Her current research focuses on the behavioral, physiological, and systematic patterns found in the large group-living and solitary huntsman spiders [https://www.sciencenews.org/article/subsocial-behavior-among-delena-huntsman-spiders].
-She is currently the President of the American Arachnological Society.
+She is Past President of the American Arachnological Society.

 Helping others understand and appreciate science has permeated all aspects of Linda’s career – from running the Naturalist Outreach Program, a K-12 STEM Outreach Program which trains and sends Cornell students into classrooms to give hands-on presentations on biodiversity and ecology [http://blogs.cornell.edu/naturalistoutreach]., to starring in the nature documentary ‘Monster Bug Wars’ (@MonsterBugWarsTV), producing videos explaining nature-oriented biology with her Naturalist Outreach students (youtube.com/naturalistoutreach), and helping develop parts of Australian Museum’s stunning ‘Spiders: From Fear to Fascination’ blockbuster exhibit which is touring the USA and Canada, to leading CAU wildlife tours around the world.
 Along with tours, Linda has taught numerous CAU workshops on spiders.
 A proud field biologist, she has done research in Colorado, British Columbia, Mexico, Costa Rica, and Australia.